jacksonmoody/crimson-carshare/README.md

 # Crimson Carshare

-This is an application to allow Harvard College students to rideshare with each other.
+This is an application to allow Harvard College students to share rides with each other.
 It is built with Next.js and Supabase.

 ## Getting Started